awsdocs/amazon-ecs-developer-guide/doc_source/create-standard-load-balancer.md

 **To finish creating your load balancer**

 1. On the **Review** page, check your settings\.
-To make changes to the initial settings, choose the corresponding edit link\.
+To change the initial settings, choose the corresponding edit link\.

 1. Choose **Create** to create your load balancer\.